 - 16:3 When I get there, I’ll send your offering to Jerusalem.
 I’ll let you choose who should take the gift.
 I’ll write letters of recommendations for each of them.
-That way the folks in Jerusalem will know who is sending this gift.

 - 16:4 If it seems like a good idea for me to go with them, I’ll be happy to do that.